 Instructions

-- In a medium to large pot filled with water, bring it to a boil over high heat.
+- In a medium or large pot filled with water, bring it to a boil.
 Add noodles and loosen them.
-Boil for 3 minutes, no longer.
-Strain noodles immediately and run under cold water to rinse out the excess starch.
+Boil for 2-3 minutes until Al dente.
+Do not over boil them or they will become soggy.
+Strain cooked noodles immediately and run under cold water to rinse out the excess starch while rubbing them with clean hands.
 Strain out any excess water.
 Set aside.

 - Meanwhile, in a smaller pot filled with enough water, boil your eggs on medium-high heat.
 Boil without a lid for 6 minutes for soft-boiled eggs.
-(For medium soft eggs, boil for 7-8 minutes.
-For hard boiled eggs, boil for 9-10 minutes.)
-Transfer boiled eggs to an ice bath to cool completely.
-Crack and peel them Slice them into half with a sharp paring knife.
+For medium soft eggs, boil for 7-8 minutes.
+For hard boiled eggs, boil for 9-10 minutes.
+After they have boiled, transfer to an ice bath to cool completely.
+Crack and peel them.
+Slice them into half with a sharp paring knife.
 Set aside.

 - In a large mixing bowl, combine soy sauce, sesame seeds, sesame oil, sugar, minced garlic and rice vinegar.
-Then mix in the cold noodles with tongs or clean hands.
+Mix in the cold noodles with tongs or clean hands.

-- Divide noodles between serving bowls.
+- Finally, transfer seasoned noodles into each serving bowl.
 Place cucumber slices over top along with sliced eggs.
 Enjoy!

 Heidi | The Frugal Girls